-- Do not modify the front passenger seat assembly or components in any way. - At no time should any Supplemental Restraint System (SRS) component or SRS related component or fastener be modified or replaced with any part except those which are approved by Chrysler LLC/Mopar[®].
+- Do not modify the front passenger seat assembly or components in any way. - Do not use prior or future model year seat covers not designated for the specific model being repaired.
+Always use the correct seat cover specified for the vehicle. - Do not replace the seat cover with an aftermarket seat cover. - Do not add a secondary seat cover other than those approved by Chrysler Group LLC/Mopar[®]. - At no time should any Supplemental Restraint System (SRS) component or SRS related component or fastener be modified or replaced with any part except those which are approved by Chrysler Group LLC/Mopar[®].

-Unapproved modifications or service procedures to the front passenger seat assembly or its related components may inadvertently change the airbag deployment in case of a frontal crash.
-This could result in death or serious injury to the front seat passenger if the vehicle is involved in an accident.
-A modified vehicle may not comply with required Federal Motor Vehicle Safety Standards (FMVSS).
+Unapproved modifications or service procedures to the front passenger seat assembly, its related components or seat cover may inadvertently change the air bag deployment in case of a frontal crash.
+This could result in death or serious injury to the front seat passenger if the vehicle is involved in a collision.
+A modified vehicle may not comply with required Federal Motor Vehicle Safety Standards (FMVSS) and/or Canadian Motor Vehicle Safety Standards (CMVSS).